mlab-upenn/LearningMPC/README.md

 # LearningMPC
-Learning based Model Prodictive Control for online iterative trajectory optimization for the F1/10 car
+Learning based Model Prodictive Control for online iterative trajectory optimization for F1/10 autonomous racing.
+The implementation is inspired and based on "Learning How to Autonomously Race a Car: a Predictive Control Approach, Ugo Rosolia and Francesco Borrelli"

 The car is learning to improve its racing performance iteratively over laps.